 Responsa is an editorial column written by members of the Jewish Currents staff and reflects a collective discussion.
-This responsa appears in our Fall 2020 Housing issue.
-Subscribe now to receive a copy in your mailbox.

 IN MAY, just as we were preparing to begin work on this issue, we received a typed letter in the mail, unsigned and with no return address.
 “Dear Ms. Editor,” it began, “We write because we don’t know who to turn to.
 We hear that ethics [are] very important in the Jewish community.”
 The letter went on to list egregious problems at two buildings on Cathedral Parkway in Manhattan’s Morningside Heights neighborhood, which the letter writer said have proceeded unchecked for years: broken elevators in a 12-story building with many seniors, busted mailboxes and intercoms, frequent gas shutoffs.
 The landlord has been subdividing small apartments into dangerously overcrowded units, made even more dangerous because of the pandemic.
 “We don’t understand how [the] city ignores us,” the letter closed.